ritaeperjesi/cloudfactory/README.md

 1. You send an image about your cloud.
 2. You enter a smaller and darker room, where there is one chimney, and your cloud is hanging out in 3D above it.
 3. There are other clouds on the screens around you.
-4. There is some fog on the floor level.
+4. There is some uncontrolled fog on the floor level.

 ## **WORST CASE: Just 3 clouds**
 ![alt text](https://github.com/ritaeperjesi/cloudfactory/blob/master/3.jpg)